dimitriStoidis/GenGAN/README.md

 # GenGAN

-Generating gender-ambiguous voices for privacy-preserving speech recognition.
+## Generating gender-ambiguous voices for privacy-preserving speech recognition.

-Gender-ambiguous generation is our proposed method for privacy-preserving speech recognition.
+<p>Gender-ambiguous generation is our proposed method for privacy-preserving speech recognition.
 GenGAN is a generative adversarial network that synthesises speech mel-spectrograms that are able to convey the content information in speech and conceal gender and identity information.
-We provide our pre-trained GenGAN synthesiser and our pre-trained model for gender recognition.
+We provide our pre-trained GenGAN synthesiser and our pre-trained model for gender recognition.</p>

 ![GenGAN pipeline](/gengan_pipeline.jpg)